GuildCrafts/calculator-benchmark-goal/README.md

 ### Stage 1

 In stage 1 you will only be using `HTML` and `CSS` to build a clone of the OS X calculator interface.
-You'll only building the interface in this stage.
+You're only building the interface in this stage.
 You'll make the calculator work in stage 2.

 ![calculator](./calculator-in-browser.png)